Looking to eat a plant based diet but not sure where to start? Here’s a 28 day plant based diet meal plan with a meal planning calendar.

 - Leftovers from above*

 - The Tacos are one of our simplest recipes: you simmer the beans in the time it takes to make the pineapple salsa.
 If desired, you can make the salsa in advance and slice up the garnishes.
 For a filling side, serve with rice (or to look fancy, turmeric rice).

-- For the Soup, you can cut fennel and chard in advance and refrigerate until making the soup.
+- For the Soup, you can and chard in advance and refrigerate until making the soup.
 In this case, we’d make the soup within a day or two of cutting the vegetables.
 While the soup simmers, you can whisk up the dressing for the salad.
 We like using boxed salad greens for easy prep.

 - For the Jackfruit BBQ, this one is a little outside the box but SO delicious!
 You’ll be surprised at how much jackfruit tastes like pulled pork.
 You could make the jackfruit filling in advance and refrigerate until serving; then reheat in a skillet.
 Also you could chop the veggies for the vinegar coleslaw in advance: then add the dressing right before serving.
 Our best creamy coleslaw would also be fantastic using vegan mayo.

 Alex and I do really, really simple breakfasts that don’t require a recipe so we don’t have to think too hard in the morning.
 This frees us up to spend most of our creative energy on dinner.
 Pick any of these to eat throughout the week and copy them into your Healthy Meal Plan spreadsheet.
 We’ve offered quite a bit of options to account for your breakfast tastes and style.
 Do repeats as much as you’d like!

 - Peanut butter on multigrain toast or English muffin